SAPhow/SAP.how/_posts/ewm-management/2018-03-20-erp-ewm-alignment.md

 ---
-Creation date: 2018-03-15
+title: How to align ERP with EWM?
-Author: Vasiliy Kharitonov
+author: Vasiliy Kharitonov
+categories: ewm-management
+systems:
+  SAP ERP 6.0
+  SAP EWM 9.4
 ---

-# How to align ERP with EWM

 If ERP and EWM are not aligned (for example to one of the systems the data was copied from another system), these activities should help to bring everything in order.